 4. Optimize Campaigns for Sales Rather than Conversions

 Rather than focusing on getting conversions with the Google Ads created, a marketer needs to focus on sales.
-This is going to help them hone in their PPC campaign and achieve better results than only focusing on conversions.
+This is going to help them hone their PPC campaign and achieve better results than only focusing on conversions.
 When it comes to Google Ads and other PPC platforms, there are several factors to consider.
-Make sure to keep the information here in mind to determine what needs to be done, and why, to achieve the desired results for the campaign that has been launched.
+Make sure to keep the information here in mind to determine what needs to be done and why to achieve the desired results for the campaign that has been launched.
 By using the actual secrets found here, it will be possible for any marketer to achieve the desired results and get the needed sales and conversions from their efforts.